Ben Garner: ATK

 Garner was appointed as assistant head coach under Steve Coppell for the rest of the season at Indian Super League club ATK in 2019.

-He helped the team finish sixth in the league and reach the semi-finals of the Super Cup before departing at the end of the campaign following the expiration of his contract.
+He helped the team finish sixth in the league and reach the semi-finals of the AIFF Super Cup before departing at the end of the campaign following the expiration of his contract.

 Bristol Rovers

 Garner made his first step into senior management when he was appointed head coach of Bristol Rovers on 23 December 2019.

-Following a break in the football calendar during the COVID-19 pandemic and having to manage his new side in accordance with social distancing, Garner was later named Manager of the Week by the EFL and the Football League paper following a 2-1 victory away at Lincoln City on 10 October 2020.
+Following a break in the football calendar during the COVID-19 pandemic and having to manage his new side in accordance with social distancing, Garner was later named Manager of the Week by the EFL and the Football League paper following a 2–1 victory away at Lincoln City on 10 October 2020.

 Garner was relieved of his duties at the club on 14 November 2020.

 Swindon Town

 Garner was appointed head coach of Swindon Town by new owner Clem Morfuni on 21 July 2021.

 The club was under a transfer embargo at the time of Garner's appointment and only had seven players available in the senior squad when he joined as manager.

 In a campaign where he handed 13 players their professional debuts and reached the third round of the FA Cup for the first time in a decade, Garner got the club into the play-offs with a sixth-place finish to become the first manager to record such a feat while working under an embargo.

-Despite winning the first leg of a play-off semi-final against Port Vale 2-1, Garner's side lost the away leg 1–0 before being defeated 6–5 in a penalty shootout.
+Despite winning the first leg of a play-off semi-final against Port Vale 2–1, Garner's side lost the away leg 1–0 before being defeated 6–5 in a penalty shootout.

 Charlton Athletic

 Garner was appointed manager of Charlton Athletic on a three-year contract the following season.

-Having been hired to implement a similar attacking, possession-based football as with Swindon Town, Garner recorded just three defeats in his opening 15 league matches for Charlton Athletic.
+Having been hired to implement a similar attacking, possession-based football as with Swindon Town, Garner recorded just three defeats in his opening 15 league matches for Charlton.

-He went on to take The Addicks to the third round of the Carabao Cup as the last London club in the competition having beaten Queens Park Rangers, Walsall and Stevenage during a run which later ended against Manchester United.
+He went on to take The Addicks to the third round of the EFL Cup as the last London club in the competition having beaten Queens Park Rangers, Walsall and Stevenage during a run which later ended against Manchester United.

 Garner was sacked on 5 December 2022 as the club then entered into a period of exclusivity ahead of a potential takeover.